KCBS-TV: Sports programming

 In 2017, the station became the unofficial "home" station of the NFL's Chargers franchise, which announced on January 12, 2017, that it had exercised an option to leave its longtime home of San Diego and join the Rams in Los Angeles; the newly relocated and rechristened Los Angeles Chargers are part of the AFC, and therefore most of their games (the vast majority of road games, home games against AFC opponents and select games cross-flexed from Fox) are carried by CBS.
 Because Los Angeles was previously a secondary market of the Chargers during their time in San Diego, the station was already under requirement to carry the team's road games.
-KCBS was scheduled to resume carriage of Chargers preseason games starting with the 2020 season, however with the COVID-19 pandemic affecting the United States, preseason games across the NFL were cancelled and not rescheduled; KCBS ended up broadcasting the Chargers' 2021 preseason games.
+KCBS was scheduled to resume carriage of Chargers preseason games starting with the 2020 season; however, with the COVID-19 pandemic affecting the United States, preseason games across the NFL were cancelled and not rescheduled; KCBS ended up broadcasting the Chargers' 2021 preseason games.
 The station previously televised Charger preseason games from 2002 to 2015.

 Sports director Jim Hill, a former Charger, was a sportscaster for CBS Sports during his first stint at KNXT/KCBS-TV, from 1976 to 1987.
 Hill then left to become sports director at KABC-TV, but returned to KCBS-TV in 1992 and has remained sports director at the station since.
 Other ex-athletes who are also sportscasters for KCBS and KCAL-TV are Eric Dickerson, Jim Everett, James Worthy and Eric Karros.

 From 1973 to 1990, the station aired Los Angeles Lakers games via the NBA on CBS; this included eight NBA Finals appearances by the Lakers during their Showtime era, where they came out victorious five times.
 Through CBS' contract with Major League Baseball, select Dodgers and Angels games aired on Channel 2 from 1990 to 1993.

 Since 2024, KCBS-TV has aired select USC Trojans and UCLA Bruins football games as part of the Big Ten on CBS.

 News operation

-KCBS-TV presently broadcasts 23 hours, 10 minutes of locally produced newscasts each week (with 3 hours, 35 minutes each weekday and Saturdays and three hours on Sundays).
+KCBS-TV presently broadcasts 30 hours of locally produced newscasts each week (with 4 hours, 35 minutes each weekday; 3 hours, 30 minutes on Saturdays; and 3 hours, 35 minutes on Sundays).